Color Perception - Learning Objectives

 Every child has been asked, "What is your favorite color?" is their answer guided by parents, culture, wanting to be unique, associations with favorite people or toys?
 Color perception is a complicated topic.

 Color studies can have inherent bias.
 For example, more people prefer white and silver cars over any other.
 Could it be that they have learned that they do not show dirt as much as black, red, or blue cars?
 Have they been told that white cars are easier to see, or that red cars get more speeding tickets, and is this because red car drivers like to go fast or they are easier to spot?

-Each of us has unique color perceptions.
+Each of us has unique color perceptions and preferences.
 Scientists have agreed on measurements for colors expressed in nanometers; however, each person has a personal relationship to color.
-Synesthesia, Color Blindness, age, and physiology of eyes and bran all affect what each of us describes as color.
+Synesthesia, Color Blindness, fashion, age, and physiology of your eyes and brain all affect what each of us describes as color.

 In this web post about favorite colors, the author states that preferences are different for men and women.

 There are many kinds of pink, bright Barbie pink, pale cotton candy pink, and the soft creamy color of peach ice cream, this is the color that is most flattering to faces, and in a dining room will encourage you relax and linger.
 Fast food restaurants are painted bright yellow and orange so that we won't stay long.